Am4nzi/social-network/readme.md

 "Mars Attracts" is a fictional dating website for celebrity aliens, made using React.
 The functionality is similar to that of a social network, with users being able to register and login, request, add and remove friends, chat in the chat room, and write on other user's 'walls'.
 This project was completed during my time at [SPICED Academy](https://www.spiced.academy/program/full-stack-web-development/), where I studied from July - August 2019.

 The main purpose of the project was to teach us React, and was built in stages, with Redux being introduced later in the project.
-The code makes use of class components, function components with hooks, and pages which make use of redux and some which don't.
-This was deliberate in order for us to learn React from the ground up.
-Future react projects will be more cohesive.
+The code may seem inconsistent, with some components being class components, others being function components with hooks, and Redux used only in certain components.
+This was deliberate as new technologies were introduced to us piece by piece.
+Future React projects will be more cohesive.

 ---